pedroalbanese/edgetk/README.md

 PBKDF2 (Password-Based Key Derivation Function 2) is a widely used cryptographic function designed to derive secure cryptographic keys from weak passwords or passphrases.
 It applies a pseudorandom function, such as HMAC-SHA1, HMAC-SHA256, or HMAC-SHA512, multiple times in a loop, with a salt and a user-defined number of iterations, effectively increasing the computational cost of key generation.
 This technique enhances the resilience against brute-force attacks, making it more difficult and time-consuming for attackers to obtain the original password from the derived key.

 ### Post-Quantum Cryptography (PQC)
+Quantum computing is in an early stage of development and faces significant challenges, including the control and correction of quantum errors.
+Predictions vary, but many experts agree that we are still several years, or even decades, away from having the ability to build a quantum computer large enough to threaten public key cryptography algorithms currently considered secure.
+Scalable, sufficiently powerful quantum computers have not yet been constructed.
+Therefore, post-quantum cryptography is more of a precautionary measure, as classical algorithms remain secure for most everyday applications.
+Understand which algorithms have been compromised with the advent of quantum algorithms like Shor and Grover:

 - **Security Level**